DevExpress-Examples/asp-net-web-forms-grid-set-edit-form-values/Readme.md

 ## Implementation Details

-You can calculate and assign values to edit form editors both on the client and server sides.
+You can calculate and assign values to edit form editors on the client and server sides.

 ### Client Side

-Follow the steps below to calculate and assign editor values on the client side.
+Follow the steps below to calculate and assign editor values on the client.

 1. Subscribe to the client [ValueChanged](https://docs.devexpress.com/AspNet/js-ASPxClientEdit.ValueChanged) event in columns whose values affect the calculated value.
    ```aspx